simonrw/gh-ci-watch/README.md

 * Inline description of the PR for context
 * Dark and light modes

+## Installation

+Visit the [project releases](https://github.com/simonrw/gh-ci-watch/releases) and download the latest application for your architecture.

 ## Usage

 On startup, the application will ask for your GitHub token.
 You can use `gh auth token` if you have installed the GitHub CLI, or you can go to [your tokens settings page](https://github.com/settings/tokens?type=beta) and add a token.
 Then paste your token in the initial screen of the app.